Port-Hamiltonian Realizations of Nonminimal Linear Time Invariant Systems: Lyapunov and Riccati inequalities

+\begin{remark} {\rm By Lemma~\ref{lem:CS} we have seen that if the pair $(\bA,\bC)$ is not observable then the matrix $\bW_2$ in \eqref{haminv} may or may not be invertible.
+Hence, if $\bW_1$ is invertible and $\bW_2$ is not, then a symmetric solution to \eqref{ARE} still exits but is only positive semidefinite.
+This gives a characterization of the boundary of the solution set of the matrix inequality~\eqref{LMIred}, see also \cite{CheGH22} for a detailed discussion of the existence of solution to the matrix inequality \eqref{LMIred} if the controllability and observability conditions are violated. } \end{remark}

-Lemma~\ref{COSol} shows that the Riccati equation (\ref{ARE}) has a solution $\bQ>0$ whenever the Hamiltonian matrix $\bH$ has a Lagrangian invariant subspace.
+Lemma~\ref{lem:COSol} shows that under the conditions of controllability and observability the Riccati equation (\ref{ARE}) has a solution $\bQ>0$ whenever the Hamiltonian matrix $\bH$ has a Lagrangian invariant subspace.
 The existence of such an invariant subspace depends only on the purely imaginary eigenvalues of $\bH$, e.g., \cite{FreMX02}.
 When such an invariant subspace exists, then there are many such invariant subspaces.
 Note that the eigenvalues of $\bH$ are symmetric with respect to the imaginary axis in the complex plane.
-If (\ref{haminv}) holds, then the union of the eigenvalues of $\bE$ and $-\bE^T$ form the spectrum of $\bH$.
-One particular choice is that the spectrum of $\bE$ is in the closed left half complex plane, another choice is that it is in the closed right half complex plane.
-The two corresponding solutions of the Riccati equation (\ref{ARE}) are the {\em minimal} solution $\bQ_-$ and the {\em maximal} solution $\bQ_+$ and all other solution of the Riccati equation lie (in the Loewner ordering of symmetric matrices) between these extremal solutions. \end{remark}
+If (\ref{haminv}) holds, then the union of the eigenvalues of $\bZ$ and $-\bZ^\top$ form the spectrum of $\bH$.
+One particular choice is that the spectrum of $\bZ$ is in the closed left half complex plane, another choice is that it is in the closed right half complex plane.
+The two corresponding solutions of the Riccati equation (\ref{ARE}) are the {\em minimal} solution $\bQ_-$ and the {\em maximal} solution $\bQ_+$ and all other solutions of the Riccati equation lie (in the Loewner ordering of symmetric matrices) between these extremal solutions.

-\begin{example}{\rm Consider the example $\bB=\bS=1$, $\bC=-1$, $\bA=-1-\alpha$, where $\alpha>0$.
-So $\bA$ and $\bA-\bB\bS^{-1}\bC=-\alpha$ are both asymptotically stable.
+\begin{example}{\rm Consider the example $\bB=\hat \bS=1$, $\bC=-1$, $\bA=-1-\alpha$, where $\alpha>0$.
+So $\bA$ and $\bA-\bB\hat \bS^{-1}\bC=-\alpha$ are both asymptotically stable.
 The Riccati equation (\ref{ARE}) is $q^2-2\alpha q+1=0$, which does not have a real positive semidefinite solution when $\alpha\in (0,\,1)$.
-If $\alpha=1$, then it has a unique solution $q=1$ associated with $\bE=0$.
-If $\alpha>1$, then it has two solutions $\alpha\pm\sqrt{\alpha^2-1}>0$ with $\bE=\pm\sqrt{\alpha^2-1}$. } \end{example}
+If $\alpha=1$, then it has a unique solution $q=1$ associated with $\bZ=0$.
+If $\alpha>1$, then it has two solutions $\alpha\pm\sqrt{\alpha^2-1}>0$ with $\bZ=\pm\sqrt{\alpha^2-1}$. } \end{example}